 What is the VW Amarok hybrid release date?

-What will be the price of the VW Amarok Hybrid?
+What is the price of the 2022 VW Amarok?

 Expect the new Amarok to begin at under £30,000 in the UK.